two bed villa

 If you are looking for a more quiet, private villa experience then Aqua Nusa is the place for you.

-A. Yes we do have cots for babies that can be put in your room.
+A. Yes, children and babies are welcome!
+We do have cots for babies that can be put in your room.
 Please enquire at the time of booking regarding cost and to ensure this is booked for you.
 We also have high chairs in the restaurant at Ohana's.

 Q. How many people per bedroom?